cobrian59/scheduler/README.md

 arguments will either execute the command (like "clear" or "quit"), or it will provide info on what other arguments are required.

-## Some example commands for MS1 functionality:
+## Some example commands for initial functionality:

 Initially, at the first prompt, type "new" to start a new schedule.